Eezi/CSS-Layout-Package/README.md

 `npm i csslayouts`

-then...

-You can use these modules easy with importing them.

 ***

+You can use these modules easily with importing them.

 import { shadowmaker, cardsContainerMaker, cardMaker } from 'shadowoptions';